mihiraswal0/lld_personal_practise/src/main/java/com/lld/practise/logger/Question.md

 Important:

-create seprate thread for logger process runnnign in background
+create seperate thread for logger process running in background
 1. new Thread()
 2. sepreate thread pool with one thread
 3. use own thread pool